jscms/jsblog/wiki/blogshow.md

 #### Specification

 * Presentation Concept
-  * Content: need to be rendered.
+  * Resource: need to be processed.
     * Category: can contain sub-category and contents
       * index page to list the sub-category and contents
-    * File: post/page/partial
+    * Content: post/page/partial
-  * assets: just copy directly.
+    * Assets: just copy directly.
 * Internal Concept
   * Folder: can be a category or content, check the meta info to determine. the default is category.
     * index.md: the meta info and content in it.